AlbertOh90/DL_TS_platform/README.md

 **A Deep Learning based Time Series Forecasting Platform (PyTorch version)**

 This platform is designed with two considerations: 1.
 The architecture and training modules of neural networks can be reused for different tasks like a Lego.
-2. NN modules, losses and training function can be exchanged easierly in order to search a working combination for a specific task.
+2. NN modules, losses and training function can be exchanged easily in order to search a working combination for a specific task.

 **TS platform**